Locations

 Otherwise, you risk overdoing it and setting yourself up for several days of painful recovery.
 If you have a goal of losing weight or becoming more fit, pace yourself and increase the strenuousness of your workout only incrementally.
 Not sure whether a particular activity might be too much for your back?
 Talk to your doctor first.

-At Atlanta Spine Clinic, we understand the challenges of living with chronic back pain.
+At Atlanta Spine & Orthopaedics Clinic, we understand the challenges of living with chronic back pain.
 Contact us for help to get you started on your road to recovery.

 Exercises and Stretches to Prevent and Relieve Back Pain